The Dingo (radio play)

 The Dingo is a 1940 Australian radio play by Vance Palmer based on his short story of the same name.

-Leslie Rees wrote the play "has much of Vance Palmer’s characteristic skill in dual plot- weaving, all his precise knowledge of people and places, his ability to avoid an obvious denouement, along with what some would say is a temperamental swerving from direfct conflict.
-Itis a play of symbol, a story-telling technique that the author has mastered."
+Leslie Rees wrote the play "has much of Vance Palmer’s characteristic skill in dual plot-weaving, all his precise knowledge of people and places, his ability to avoid an obvious denouement, along with what some would say is a temperamental swerving from direct conflict.
+It is a play of symbol, a story-telling technique that the author has mastered."

 Wireless Weekly said "Only once in a while comes a play as arresting and unusual as Vance Palmer’s “The Dingo,’’...
 Without flagrantly departing from orthodox play-form, it suggests something new in drama.
 It suggests that life itself can be drama, without laborious machinations and exploitation of the long arm of coincidence...
 A brief gem of a play."

 The play was popular and was produced again in 1944.
 It was one of several Palmer stories set in Queensland.